Free Sample for You: Advent Bible Study 2024

 Read

 Pick the verse to read for this Bible study.
-Today it’s our first Adventure reading: 1 Timothy 6:12.
+Let’s start in the New Testament with Luke 2:10, when the angel announces that Jesus will be coming.
 Look this up in your physical Bible, or click the link.
-If you clicked, you see that there is a list of translations for htat one verse (27, to be exact).
+If you clicked, you see that there is a list of translations for that one verse (43, to be exact).

 Read it out loud.
 Try reading it in a few translations, if you’re using BibleHub.